awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-cli.md

 For information about the general flow of creating and using a model, see [Getting Started with Amazon Rekognition Custom Labels](gs-introduction.md)\.

 **Note**
 The Amazon Rekognition Custom Labels API is documented as part of the Amazon Rekognition API reference content\.
-For more information, see [Amazon Rekognition Custom Labels API Reference](custom-labels-api-reference.md)\.
+For more information, see [Amazon Rekognition Custom Labels API reference](custom-labels-api-reference.md)\.

+This section provides AWS CLI command examples\.
+For information about formatting CLI commands, see [Formatting the AWS CLI Examples](https://docs.aws.amazon.com/rekognition/latest/dg/get-started-exercise.html#format-cli)\.

 ## Creating a Project<a name="ud-create-project-sdk"></a>